 The cybersecurity market is characterized by very rapid technological advances, changes in customer requirements, frequent new product introductions and enhancements and evolving industry standards.
-Our success also depends on continued innovation to provide features that make our solutions responsive to the cybersecurity landscape.
+Our success also depends on continued innovation to provide features that make our solutions responsive to the cybersecurity landscape, including the shift to employees working from home during the COVID-19 pandemic.
 While we continue to invest significant resources in research and development in order to ensure that our solutions continue to address the cyber security risks that our customers face, the introduction of solutions and services embodying new technologies could render our existing solutions or services obsolete or less attractive to customers.
 In addition, developing new solutions and product enhancements is expensive and time-consuming, we may face delays or uncertainty in our release timing, and there is no assurance that such activities will result in significant cost savings, revenue or other expected benefits.
 If we spend significant time and effort on research and development and are unable to generate an adequate return on our investment, our business and results of operations may be materially and adversely affected.
 Further, we may not be able to successfully anticipate or adapt to changing technology or customer requirements or the dynamic threat landscape on a timely basis, or at all, which would impair our ability to execute on our business strategy.